-As professor Edgar Schein has explained in his book on Organizational Culture and Leadership a few decades later, time, for us humans, is neither universal nor objective.
+As professor Edgar Schein has explained in his book on Organisational Culture and Leadership a few decades later, time, for us humans, is neither universal nor objective.
 Instead, it depends on our personalities and cultures.

-This article’s first sections summarise Schein’s theory on the nature of time viewed from an organizational and cultural vantage point.
+This article’s first sections summarise Schein’s theory on the nature of time viewed from an organisational and cultural vantage point.
 Using his model, Schein describes how that model influences interactions between individuals and long-term planning in an organization.

 Finally, we tackle a few exciting topics, such as peeking into the future, using time as a measure of value, and measuring the cost of time lost.

 Three reasons make Time Management an arduous task.

 Let’s see what those reasons are:

 First, time is scarce if you consider everything you need or want to get done; there just isn’t enough.

 The second reason is that time lost can be difficult to recover: unlike money or other material resources, time wasted may have irreversible consequences.
 For example, if you haven’t been able to enjoy reading comics in your teenage years, those same books will not be read the same later.

 Finally, time is a very subjective and culture-sensitive concept.
 This property makes the collective time management of complex social groups especially challenging.